This is Berlin!

 [Photo © IWM (MH 6254.)]

 The mainstay of the Command’s incendiary devices was the 4-lb Magnesium (IB) bomb.
 RAF Bomber Command dropped 80 million of these small incendiary bombs during World War II.
-In May 1943 efforts were made to developed a delivery device for the ‘four pounder’ IB which would allow for them to be aimed and therefore more accurate during the raids.
+In May 1943 efforts were made to develop a delivery device for the ‘four pounder’ IB which would allow for them to be aimed and therefore more accurate during the raids.

-[A member of the Luftschutz, Reich Office for Air Protection holds a stick-type incendiary bomb dropped by British bombers during a night raid in Berlin, March 1941.
+[A member of the Luftschutz (Reich Office for Air Protection) holds a stick-type incendiary bomb dropped by British bombers during a night raid in Berlin, March 1941.
 It seems to be a red nose colored 4-lb (1.8 kg) incendiary bomb made from magnesium and thermite.]

 Photo: Scherl/Süddeutsche Zeitung Photo / ALAMY.]